 Baptism vs Christening

-Baptism and christening are two religious rituals that are closely associated.
+Since baptism and christening are two religious rituals that are closely associated, it is good to know the difference between baptism and christening.
 Whilst explaining christening, it is believed that the two are one and the same though there is a little distinction between the two.
 In Christianity after the birth, a child has to be named and has to be introduced to the faith.
 However, there are instances where even adults want to adopt Christianity and therefore they require a ritual much like the infants to be welcomed to the new faith.

 Baptism is a Christian ritual whereby ablution is performed on the one accepting the faith.
 This is a process necessary to welcome the new to the faith.
 In this procedure the person has water run over them, as an act of purity and submission to the newly adopted faith.
 After baptism, the person is announced to be a Christian by the church.
 There is a debate whether the person being baptized has to be fully submerged in water to perform ablution or as some pictorial representations from the history show, the baptism is said to be complete even if water is poured over the person.
 When infants are baptized, it is known as infant baptism.